-School's out for summer and it's right about now that parents remember just how long the days are and how easily our sweet babies become very bored.
+Summer is almost here and it's right about now that mamas remember just how long the days are and how easily our sweet babies become very bored.
 And cranky.
 So toys that keep kids outside and having fun this summer are here for the win. 🙌

-Buuuut, it's also really hot outside right now.
+Buuuut, it's also about to get really hot outside.
 So, a game of Jenga on the back patio will quickly go awry for all involved because they're going to be too sticky to have any fun.
 (That said, if Jenga is your thing, we're obsessed with this oversized set!)